-The joint venture power project companies owned by CPC and CBT Energy are IPPs that are wholesalers of power, primarily to regulated utilities.
-The joint venture currently has a 12-year power sales agreement for ALGS with BC Hydro (expiring in 2015); a 60-year power sales agreement for the Brilliant powerplant with FortisBC (formerly Aquila Networks Canada) (expiring in 2056); and a 20-year "green power" sales agreement with BC Hydro (coming into effect with the commissioning of the Brilliant Expansion).
+The joint venture power project companies owned by CPC and CBTE are IPPs that are wholesalers of power, primarily under long-term contracts to regulated utilities.
+A 12-year power sales agreement is in place for ALGS with BC Hydro (expiring in 2015); a 60-year power sales agreement is in place for BRD with FortisBC (expiring in 2056); and a 20-year "green power" sales agreement is in place with BC Hydro (expiring in 2027) for 40 per cent of the output of BRX.

-The joint venture hydroelectric projects have or will have "entitlement" agreements with BC Hydro.
-These entitlement agreements provide the projects with predetermined monthly energy and capacity quantities.
-The entitlement agreements remove hydrology risk from energy generation and make the projects more attractive to investors and lenders.
-BC Hydro is compensated for providing these entitlements by keeping a small share of the actual annual energy produced.
+The joint venture hydroelectric projects have or will have power "entitlement" agreements with BC Hydro.
+These entitlement agreements provide the projects with predetermined monthly energy and capacity quantities based on historic streamflows and the flow versus output characteristics of each project.
+The entitlement agreements remove annual hydrology risk and make the projects more attractive to investors and lenders.
+BC Hydro controls the overall hydroelectric system in the Columbia-Kootenay region, allowing it to optimize power production for the overall system.
+BC Hydro is also compensated for providing the power entitlements by keeping a small share of the average annual energy produced.
 BC Hydro has similar arrangements with FortisBC and Teck Cominco Metals.